sebastianotronto/sebastiano.tronto.net/src/blog/2022-05-21-blogs/blogs.md

 via apps - or browsers - that need at least modern, but preferably modern *and powerful*, hardware to run on, but are at the same time totally dependent on some huge server or data center somewhere else in the world.
-Of course, this services are run by the few huge companies that can afford to develop and mantain such a system.
+Of course, these services are run by the few huge companies that can afford to develop and mantain such a system.

 ## So what now?